Franz Metzner: Biography

 Metzer learned the craft of stone-cutting in Breslau with Christian Behrens and did apprenticeships in Saxony through 1894.
 He founded his own studio in Berlin in 1896 and worked predominantly for the royal porcelain factory until 1903, and became a professor at the Vienna college of arts and sciences.
 Metzner achieved fame by winning a gold medal at the Paris Exposition Universelle (1900).

 Among his important works are the sculptures for Josef Hoffmann's 1904–1911 landmark Vienna Secession Stoclet Palace in Brussels, including the eccentric four green male nudes at the summit of the building.
 The Stoclet Palace is an example of Gesamtkunstwerk, the integration of art and architecture, one of the goals of Jugendstil, and it had notable influence on birth of Art Deco.

 In 1910 Metzner met the vacationing Frank Lloyd Wright and, according to the scholarship of Anthony Alofsin, Metzer affected Wright's "conventionalization" of the human figure and its incorporation into buildings like the Larkin Building and Midway Gardens.
 Around the same time, Metzner's designs influenced Czech artists working in Prague, Stanislav Sucharda among them.

-A famous work is the 1913 Völkerschlachtdenkmal (People's Battle Monument), designed by the architect Bruno Schmitz in Leipzig.
-Metzner executed the powerful and strangely scaled interior figural-architectural sculpture in the "Hecker Tomb" with his teacher Behrens.
-The Monument was inaugurated in 1913 by Kaiser Wilhelm II.
-It is unique and imposing combination of Wilhelmine and Jugendstil styles.
+In 1913, he, alongside his teacher Behrens, created sculptures of strangely scaled interior figures for the "Hecker Tomb" of the Völkerschlachtdenkmal (People's Battle Monument), designed by the architect Bruno Schmitz in Leipzig.
+The monument was inaugurated by Kaiser Wilhelm II.
+It is a combination of Wilhelmine and Jugendstil styles.

 Much of Metzner's work in Germany was lost in World War II.